 - DANGER: RISK OF ELECTRIC SHOCK WHICH CAN RESULT IN SERIOUS INJURY OR DEATH.
 Before attempting installation or service, ensure that all power to the device is disconnected/turned off at the circuit breaker.
 Connect only to a circuit protected by a ground-fault circuit-interrupter (GFCI). - Grounding is required.
-The unit should be installed by a qualified service representative and should be properly grounded and bonded (See Section 3.5, Earth Bonding). - · Install to permit access for servicing. - Please read all cautions and safety instructions in the Important Safety Instructions section.
+The unit should be serviced by a qualified service representative and should be properly grounded and bonded. - Install to permit access for servicing. - Please read all cautions and safety instructions in the Important Safety Instructions section.
 Before attempting any electrical wiring, be sure to read and follow safety instructions.
-Wiring should only be attempted by a qualified professional. - 1.
-Wire power pack to pool pump power source using #12 AWG (3.0 mm2) insulated wire and conduit.
-The power pack should be connected to the pump motor switch or automatic timer (pool pump timer) as shown in Figure 18. - 2.
-Attach the third wire (ground) from the electrical panel to the ground point inside the power pack.
-Additionally, applicable local and/or National installation codes may require the equipment to properly bonded to other pool equipment or to a bonding grid.
-Earth bonding per Section 3.5 must also be accomplished to ensure personal safety and safety of equipment.
+Wiring should only be attempted by a qualified professional.